Phoenix Visitation Attorney

 The law acknowledges that children typically benefit from a relationship with both parents, so courts try to make visitation work, excluding circumstances such as an imminent threat to the safety of the child.
 However, in the state of Arizona, it is lawful for the custodial parent to withhold visitation rights if child support payments are not paid on time.
 Barring visitation, by contrast, is not a lawful reason for you to stop child support payments.

 Whether you’re the parent with legal guardianship or not, the Phoenix visitation attorneys at our firm can help strengthen your arguments before the judge and defend your visitation rights as a parent.
-We can begin helping in a free consultation with our child custody and visitation experts.
+Contact us to schedule a consultation with our child custody and visitation attorneys.

 Unlike other states, Arizona has extra measures in place that allow grandparents to have visitation rights despite the objections of one or both guardians.
 However, to successfully achieve this, grandparents need to provide clear evidence that their visitation rights are in the best interest of the child.
 Additionally, to overrule the objections of a parent, one of the following criteria must be met: